Toxicity, Medication-Induced Dystonic Reactions Medication

 Class Summary

 The goals of pharmacotherapy are to reduce morbidity and prevent complications.
 The most commonly used agents are benztropine and diphenhydramine.
-Both are effective, and limited data supports one more than the other as the treatment of choice.
+Both are effective treatments, and data do not support one over the other.

 IV is the route of choice, with signs and symptoms often resolving within 10 minutes.
 The medication can be delivered IM if an IV line cannot be established, but medications will take 30 min to be absorbed.
 More than 1 dose may be necessary for complete resolution of dystonia.